codegallivant/cryptonite-taskphase/picoctf/writeup.md

 **Flag obtained:** ``picoCTF{I_l05t_4ll_my_m0n3y_a24c14a6}``

 ### babygame01
 Used ghidra to go through the downloaded file.
 Found that entering "p" goes to X immediately.
 However, after that it just says "You win!" without printing the flag.
-I checked for the flag in the places above this, only to find it 4 tiles behind tile (0,0).
+I checked for the flag in the places above the player's initial position, only to find it 4 tiles behind tile (0,0).
 Then I had to press "p" to get to destination X, after which it printed the flag as well.
 <br>
 ![image](https://github.com/codegallivant/cryptonite-taskphase/assets/27366422/20a2848f-0844-4d81-87f3-cee485b73194)
 <br>